solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_02_Deploy_Laravel_API_app.md

 ## Download the tools

-To complete this document, you will need the following tools installed on your local machine or in an Azure VM:
+To complete this document, install the following tools on the development machine:

 - Azure CLI
 - [Apache Maven:](https://maven.apache.org/) This tool manages the build processes for the Java API.
-Add the Maven executable to your system's PATH variable for simpler usage.
+Add the Maven executable to the system's PATH variable for simpler usage.
 - [Docker Desktop:](https://docs.docker.com/desktop/) Docker Desktop provides an intuitive management interface for the Docker service.
 This guide uses the Docker CLI to create Docker images.
 - [kubectl:](https://kubernetes.io/docs/reference/kubectl/kubectl/) kubectl is a useful management tool for Kubernetes clusters.
-You can install it from the Azure CLI through `az aks install-cli`.
+Install it from the Azure CLI through `az aks install-cli`.

 ## Provision the database